The gap between what a value creation plan assumes and what the operation can actually deliver has a name: the Execution Gap.

-Recent engagements have identified between $4M and $18M in annual operational improvement opportunities.
+Recent engagements have identified between $4M and $18M in annual EBITDA improvement opportunities, representing $20M to $90M in potential enterprise value at a 5x multiple.

 Our Credentials